Actions

 Example

-The following example demonstrates how the action system ensuring that player movement is automatically disabled when the game is paused, while still allowing pause-specific actions like “resume” to function.
+The following example demonstrates how the action system ensures that player movement is automatically disabled when the game is paused, while still allowing pause-specific actions like “resume” to function.